 "Everybody says you don't know, but you have to invest, you have to take a chance," said Dodgers part-owner Magic Johnson when Ryu was introduced by the team.
 "Scouts tell us he's the real deal, we have to believe that ... we have to go for it" (Plaschke, 2012).

 Ryu had 14 wins in each of his first two seasons with the Dodgers but missed the entire 2015 season after shoulder surgery.
 After returning in 2016, he suffered an elbow ailment that required surgery, and following a fast start in 2018, a groin injury pushed him back to the disabled list.
 In total in 2018, though, he was 7–3 with a 1.97 ERA and became the first Korean-born pitcher to start a World Series game.
 Ryu made his first All-Star team in 2019 and was the runner-up in Cy Young balloting after going 14–5 with a league-low 2.32 ERA.
-After signing with the Toronto Blue Jays, Ryu went 5–2 with a 2.69 ERA in the COVID-19 shortened 2020 campaign.
-He has three years remaining on his $80 million contract.
+After signing with the Toronto Blue Jays, Ryu went 5–2 with a 2.69 ERA in the COVID-19 shortened 2020 campaign and added 14 wins in 2021.

 2. Chan Ho Park